Badulundabad/rock-paper-scissors/README.md

 # stone-scissors-paper:
-It's a small game that tells a story of 3 kingdoms're fighting with each others - stone, scissors, paper.
+This game tells us a story of endless fight between Rock, Paper and Scissors

 You can play it on Unity Play https://play.unity.com/mg/other/rock-scissors-paper

 # Acknowledgement:
-Idea is taken from this post on [Telegram](https://t.me/c/1358296490/45796)
+Idea was taken from this post on [Telegram](https://t.me/c/1358296490/45796)

 Used external sounds: